 Handling mint herbs may cause skin rashes and irritation in some sensitized individuals and should be handled with care, using protective gloves.
 (Medical disclaimer).

 ≺≺ Back to Herbs from Spearmint.
-Visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of all varieties of herbs with complete illustrations of their nutrition facts and health benefits.

-1. USDA National Nutrient Database. (opens new window).
+USDA National Nutrient Database. (opens in new window).

-2. Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk (Link opens in new window).
+Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk (Link opens in new window).